Regency treasures at the Abbey Museum

-A fashion plate is an illustration or picture of the latest fashions and were published in women’s journals in the Regency era – late eighteenth and early nineteenth century.
-The Lady’s Magazine was one of the first to include hand-coloured and engraved fashion plates in its publications.
+A fashion plate is an illustration or picture of the latest fashions of the time and were published in women’s journals throughout the Regency era.
+The Lady’s Magazine was one such journal and one of the first to include hand-coloured and engraved fashion plates in its publications.
 First published in 1770 the Lady’s Magazine was one of the leading periodicals of the late eighteenth and early nineteenth century.
 The magazine included:

 - short stories and poetry

 - essays praising the ‘female virtues” of decorum and modesty

 - medicinal ‘receipts’ offering cures for illnesses from cramp to ‘hectic fevers’

 - biographies of famous historical and contemporary figures

 - domestic and foreign news

 Although the Abbey Museum does not have full copies of the Lady’s Magazine, it does have an extensive collection of the fashion plates and fans which span 1773 to 1902.